gensyn/de_gensyn_HomeAssistantPlugin/README.md

 Located within each action are settings that allow you to call Home Assistant services or show icons or text of Home Assistant entities (or possibly all three).

+### Dial Control Action
+This action type is designed for devices with rotational dials, such as the Stream Deck+.
+It allows you to control Home Assistant entities by rotating the dial.

 ### Action entity
 First you need to pick an entity for your action.